-By default, Motion Detection function for each Motion Detection Setting is Off.
-Select On to enable Motion Detection.
+By default, motion detection is Off.
+Select On to enable this feature.

 You can also activate the function according to the schedule previously set in the Schedule setting page.
-Select By schedule and click Please select... to choose the desired schedule from the drop-down menu.
+Select By schedule and click Please select... to choose the desired schedule from the dropdown menu.